sql-machine-learning/elasticdl/docs/designs/ps_design.md

 The name of an embedding table is actually the embedding layer name.
 The embedding table uses a dictionary `vectors` to store embedding vectors, the key is the item id, the value is the embedding vector.

-Please note that the embedding tables in the parameter seerver pods which have the same name, form the big embedding table for a certain embedding layer.
+Please note that the embedding tables in the parameter server pods which have the same name, form the big embedding table for a certain embedding layer.

 Since embedding vectors are lazily initialized in parameter server, `EmbeddingTable` also has `dim` and `initializer` fields.
 Inside the `get` interface of `EmbeddingTable `, if the id is not in the `vectors` dictionary, the corresponding value will be initialized.